 It occurred to me that I should have been posting commentaries on my column writing these past three years.
-Here is one from early 2017:
+Here are a couple from early 2017:

 |From: Kent C. Simmonds|